+Historic and Natural Environment

+Policy DM3: Strategic Green Infrastructure

+Policy DM4: Green Wedges Policy DM5: Landscape Impact

+Policy DM6: Soils

+Policy DM7: Sites of Biodiversity/Geodiversity Interest

+Policy DM8: Historic Environment

-Historic and Natural En vironment Policy DM3: Strategic Gr een Infrastructure Policy DM4: Green Wedg jes Policy DM5: Landscaping and the Countryside Policy DM6: Soils Policy DM7: Sites of Biodiversity/Geodiversity Interest Policy DM8: Historic Env ironment on, Aftercare and After-use people and local communities, and the naturan nservation) from unacceptable effects of minera nl, built and historic environment (particularly the River y restored, managed and maintained to an after-use of haracter, helps to provide a net gain in biodiversity and tional, economic and community gain in mitigation or ects of development where possible. ionaly containe and commany gain in magazon of Objective 10: To complement and support wider strategies including the Leicester and Leicestershire Economic Growth Plan, green infrastructure projects and strategies such as the National Forest and Charnwood Forest Regional Park.
+Policy DM12: Reclamation, Aftercare and After-use

+Objective 8: To protect people and local communities, and the natural, built and historic environment (particularly the River Mease Special Area of Conservation) from unacceptable effects of minerals and waste developments.

+Objective 9: To ensure that land with a temporary use is subsequently restored, managed and maintained to an after-use of high quality at the earliest opportunity which respects the local area's character, helps to provide a net gain in biodiversity and allows greater public access whilst affording opportunities for recreational, economic and community gain in mitigation or compensation for the effects of development where possible.

+Objective 10: To complement and support wider strategies including the Leicester and Leicestershire Economic Growth Plan, green infrastructure projects and strategies such as the National Forest and Charnwood Forest Regional Park.

 Sustainability Objective 1: To protect the natural resources of the County - including water, air, soil and minerals.

 Sustainability Objective 3: To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora.

 Sustainability Objective 6: To conserve the quality of the countryside and landscape.

 Sustainability Objective 7: To protect the significance of heritage assets of archaeological, cultural and historic value.

 Sustainability Objective 8: To enhance biodiversity, natural resources, landscape or the significance of heritage assets.

 Sustainability Objective 9: To protect people and local communities from the effects of minerals development and waste management.

 Sustainability Objective 10: To promote sustainable economic growth and employment.
-Monitored Topic Indicator Target DM3, Obj 8, Obj 10, Sus Percentage of new mineral extraction areas 100%.
-Obj 1, Sus Obj 3, Sus or waste management capacity granted in Obj 6, Sus Obj 8, Sus the areas listed in policy DM3 with the Obj 9 measures set out in the policy as being